CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/Set/set-item-with-value-block-2.md

 ## Examples

-### Sets the first Occurrence of an item matching a Value in a List to a New Value
+### Set the first Occurrence of an item matching a Value in a List to a New Value

 This example will attempt to set the first occurrence of an item matching the value `1` in `[1, 2, 3, 3, 2, 1]` to `10`.